Taking QE After PGY-4

 - 6 operative and 6 clinical performance assessments

 - Current or past certification in ACLS, ATLS, FLS and FES

 - Please refer to our training requirements area for more details.

 - Other Policies: PGY-4 applicants must also be in compliance with other ABS policies, including the requirement for 48 weeks of full-time clinical activity in each residency year (see also Leave Policy).

 Program directors must request access to the online application process for any eligible PGY-4 residents by contacting the exam coordinator

 - Upon completion of residency, PGY-4 applicants will be required to submit additional information regarding their PGY-5 year, including rotations, non-clinical time and operative cases.
 The program director will be required to attest to this information and to the satisfactory completion of the entire residency experience.

-- PGY-4 residents who took the 2017 QE will be required to submit evidence of FES certification, if it was not submitted at time of application.
-However, these individuals will not be required to meet the increased operative case numbers that took effect as of 2017-2018 when submitting their PGY-5 information.
+- PGY-4 residents who took the 2017 QE will be required to submit evidence of FES certification, if it was not submitted at time of application, as well as an updated operative log showing they meet the case numbers above and an updated list of rotations.